 Frodo Baggins is a Hobbit who takes a leading role in the Quest of the Ring.
 He volunteers to bear the One Ring all the way from the Shire to Mount Doom, where it will be destroyed.
 On his long journey, he overcomes many dangers and obstacles.

 Harry Potter is a young wizard who spends seven years learning magic at Hogwarts School of Witchcraft and Wizardry and takes it upon him to liberate the wizarding world from the evil Lord Voldemort.
-Throughout his time in Hogwarts Harry faces Voldemort and other foes, again and again, risking his life in the name of what is right.
+Throughout his time at Hogwarts Harry faces Voldemort and other foes, again and again, risking his life in the name of what is right.
 Harry Potter, the classic ‘chosen one character,’ sacrifices himself to the point he is ready to give his life to Voldemort in exchange for his friends.

 Sauron and Lord Voldemort are two of the most fascinating and mysterious super-villains of fantasy.
 They are both dark, demented, evil, and possess unimagined terrible powers.

 The Dark Lord of Mordor over which he rules and plans to conquer the whole of Middle Earth.
 By creating the Rings of Power, Sauron seeks to seduce the rulers of Middle-earth to evil.
 He is defeated though, and only after centuries of lying dormant, rebuilding his strength, did he return to power.
 He is permanently crippled in the War of the Ring after the destruction of the One Ring in the fires of Mount Doom by the hobbit Frodo Baggins.

 Lord Voldemort is considered the most powerful and dangerous Dark Wizard of all time.
 He desires to cleanse the wizarding world of Mud-bloods, that is wizards or witches born out of Muggles and Half-bloods, and craves power and immortality.
 Despite being an immensely powerful master of the Dark Arts he is finally destroyed in the hands of the young wizard Harry Potter.

 The chief of the wizards and head of the White Council that oppos the Dark Lord Sauron.
-His extensive studies of dark magic, however, eventually corrupt him and leads him to desire the One Ring.
+His extensive studies of dark magic, however, eventually corrupt him and lead him to desire the One Ring.
 Thinking he could gain it for himself or become Sauron’s servant alone, Saruman allied Isengard with Mordor in the War of the Ring.

 As a student at Durmstrang Institute, Grindelwald was expelled for twisted, dark experiments and near-fatal attacks on students.
 Grindelwald is a complex figure, highly idealistic and talented, dedicated to achieving his ends at any cost.
 A revolutionary operating outside the law, he and his followers committed numerous crimes, including several murders.
 He overcomes any obstacle presented to him by witches and wizards trying to end his reign.
 Despite his personal dislike of the man, reluctantly had to acknowledge that Albus Dumbledore was the only wizard alive who could stand any chance of defeating Grindelwald.

 Gandalf and Dumbledore are the quintessential wizards.
 Both are exactly what we picture when we talk about wizards, wise old mentors with a gift for leadership, and the secret arts (not to mention the greybeards, the long robes, and the funny hats).
 But who is truly the better wizard?

 The powerful wizard Gandalf the Grey, later known as Gandalf the White, is a wizard who fought the threat of Sauron.
 For that, he convoked the Fellowship of the Ring to destroy the One Ring and became its leader.
 Gandalf is one of the wisest and most powerful beings in Middle-earth.
 He is a very skilled fighter who frequently throws himself into the heat of battle, dispatching orc after orc with his sword and staff combo.
 His powers were best demonstrated when he fought a fiery Balrog demon, armed with giant whips and claws, in the depths of Moria.

 Professor Albus Dumbledore is an English Half-blood wizard considered by many to be the greatest wizard of modern times, perhaps of all time.
 Indeed, Dumbledore is the only wizard capable of defeating the Dark Wizard Gellert Grindelwald and later forcing Lord Voldemort himself on the defensive.
 His magical grand mastery was validated when he engaged Grindelwald and ultimately prevailed despite Grindelwald’s mastery of the Elder Wand, with their legendary duel being such an amazing display of power and skill that, according to the eyewitnesses, it was the greatest wizarding battle ever fought between two wizards, with Albus admitting that he had ultimately been a “shade more skillful” than Grindelwald.

 Throughout history, both magic and witchcraft have been used to express feminine power in fiction.
 Most female mages are referred to as witches and are depicted as terrifying, but some, like the two ladies below, can also be kind and compassionate.

 A Scottish half-blood witch and Headmistress of Hogwarts.
 She is an incredibly powerful and talented witch whom none should have ever underestimated.
 Her magical prowess allows her to be the teacher of Transfiguration (The art of changing the form and appearance of an object or a person), a remarkably complex and dangerous field of magic in which she proved to be an expert.
 She is also highly capable in many areas of magic as well as Transfiguration, the proof of this being she survived both Wizarding Wars and a duel with Voldemort himself, as well as correctly brewing the extremely advanced Animagus potion at only seventeen years of age.

 Apparently, The Lord of the Rings and Harry Potter have very different conceptions about how Elves look and behave.
 Nevertheless, both Elves below are probably the most iconic Elves in fiction.

 Legolas is a prince Elf who was part of the Fellowship of the Ring.
 With his keen eyesight, sensitive hearing, and bowmanship, Legolas was valuable to the Fellowship in their journey across Middle-earth.
 Like the rest of his race, Legolas can walk silently grass and snow leaving minimal footprints, allowing him to advance unhindered.
 His eyes are sharper than that of Men, seeing through great distances and in the dark.
 Legolas is a famous archer.
 He used an Elven bow, as well as a long, white knife.
 He would prefer to pierce his enemies from afar, but his dagger was sometimes used for close combat.

 Dobby is a male house-elf who served the Malfoy family.
 His masters were Dark Wizards who treated him cruelly.
 Finally, he disobeyed his masters and tried to warn Harry Potter of the plot to reopen the Chamber of Secrets under the Dungeons of Hogwarts School, where an ancient Basilisk resided.
 He came to know this via the contact between his masters and Lord Voldemort.
 In return, Harry saw to it that dobby will be freed.

-These two flying beasts are two of the most impressive on-screen dragons out there.
+These two flying beasts are two of the most impressive fictional dragons out there.
 For the sake of this battle we assume that like all Dragons and Wyverns in fantasy, they are both immune to the others’ fire, so it comes down to strength.
 Now, who would win?

 The Hungarian Horntail